Wisconsin Highway 82

 State Trunk Highway 82 (often called Highway 82, STH-82 or WIS 82) is a state highway in Wisconsin, United States.
 It runs east–west in southwest and south central Wisconsin from the Iowa border near Lansing, IA to Oxford.

 This highway is a low traffic highway for its entire length.

 Route description

-Highway 82 begins on the Wisconsin side of the Mississippi River near Lansing, Iowa.
-Its next junction with a highway is across the bridge at Wisconsin Highway 35.
-The highway then turns to the North, forming a short concurrency with State Highway 35.
-At De Soto, Wisconsin, the route turns away from the Mississippi River Basin, and heads Northeasterly in general.
+WIS 82 begins on the Wisconsin side of the Mississippi River near Lansing, Iowa, on the Black Hawk Bridge.
+Its next junction with a highway is across the bridge at WIS 35.
+The highway then turns to the north, running concurrently with WIS 35.
+At De Soto, the highway turns away from the Mississippi River Basin, and heads northeasterly in general.